AndiEcker/AcuSihotInterfaces/README.md

 * match_fields

 The `filter_records` key-word-argument specifies a callable that can filter/reduce the amount of data.
-E.g. in case of pulling client data (using the --pull option) this callable can be used instead of the `where_group_order` SQL for to filter/restrict data from a system.
+E.g. in case of pulling client data (using the --pull option) this callable can be used instead of the `where_group_order` SQL to filter/restrict data from a system.

 The following command line option - using `where_group_order` - will pull only Acumen client data with a non-empty email address and compare them against Salesforce: